Details on the 101% loan program

 - On a typical $400,000 starter house purchased in our area, our seller or builder paid commissions can be as much as 3% of sales price, which equals $12,000.
 We pay 25% of that to our buyer clients meaning that if you bought your house through us, you could be receiving as much as $3,000 in FREE CASH at closing to use towards your closing costs.

-- We offer you house buyer consultations in MD, DC, VA.
+- We offer you house buyer consultations anywhere in Maryland.

 - We offer you access to our time-tested contacts; licensed contractors, inspectors, mortgage lenders, settlement companies, moving companies.